 - Beta hydroxy acids (BHAs)

-Differences Between AHA and BHA
+Differences Between AHAs and BHAs

 - Solubility: Solubility is a scientific term to describe the ability of a substance to dissolve in another substance.

-- AHA: Alpha hydroxy acids are water soluble, which means they dissolve well in water.
+AHAs: Alpha hydroxy acids are water soluble, which means they dissolve well in water.
 This is relevant to acne because water-soluble solutions cannot penetrate into oil-filled areas like the inside of a pore, where acne begins, so they can only act on the surface of the skin.

-- BHA: Beta hydroxy acids are oil soluble, which means they dissolve well in oil.
+BHAs: Beta hydroxy acids are oil soluble, which means they dissolve well in oil.
 This is relevant to acne because oil-soluble solutions can enter into the oil-filled pore and act to exfoliate the skin from within the pore.

 Anti-inflammatory properties: Inflammation is a major factor in acne, and is present in all stages of acne development.
 In fact, inflammation is thought to be the trigger that causes acne to develop.

-- AHA: Alpha hydroxy acids are available in over-the-counter in concentrations ranging from 1 - 10%.
+AHAs: Alpha hydroxy acids are available in over-the-counter in concentrations ranging from 1 - 10%.
 Products containing a concentration greater than 10% should only be administered by a skin care professional like a nurse or esthetician.

-- BHA: Beta hydroxy acids are available in over-the-counter products in concentrations ranging from 0.5% to 2%.
+BHAs: Beta hydroxy acids are available in over-the-counter products in concentrations ranging from 0.5% to 2%.
 Products containing a concentration greater than 2% should only be administered by a skin care professional like a nurse or esthetician.

 - Anti-aging: The skin contains a matrix of proteins that help support its structure and shape.
 Collagen is an important protein in this matrix that helps to support the skin.
 If there is a decrease in collagen, which happens naturally during aging, wrinkles form.

-- BHA: Although BHAs work to thin the top layer of skin, research has found that BHAs do not increase sensitivity to the sun.
+BHAs: Although BHAs work to thin the top layer of skin, research has found that BHAs do not increase sensitivity to the sun.
 Despite this finding, the FDA still recommends that people using BHAs practice some form of sun protection just in case peeling of the skin results in sun sensitivity.1,3-6

-- Exfoliation: Both AHAs and BHAs impact acne by exfoliating the top layer of skin, which helps to unclog clogged pores and prevent the formation of new ones
+- Exfoliation: Both AHAs and BHAs impact acne by exfoliating the top layer of skin, which helps to unclog clogged pores and prevent the formation of new ones.

 - Reducing hyperpigmentation: When an acne lesion heals, it can leave behind red/dark marks on the skin.
 These marks are called post-inflammatory hyperpigmentation, or hyperpigmentation for short.
 Both AHAs and BHAs can decrease hyperpigmentation by stimulating the growth of new skin cells, which replace the old, discolored skin cells and improve the appearance of the skin.